zanminkian/web-ide/README.md

-# web-ide
+# Web-IDE

 ![1](./cover.jpeg)

 ## What is it?

-A web IDE including all tools what you need.
-Enjoy coding out-of-box.
+Web-IDE is a comprehensive web-based integrated development environment (IDE) that includes all the tools you need for an enjoyable coding experience, out-of-the-box.

-## Feature
+## Features

-- Start the IDE in one line of command.
-Powered by docker.
+- Start the IDE with a single command line, powered by Docker.
-- Access IDE in browser.
-Code in any machine any where.
+- Access IDE through your browser and code from any machine, anywhere.
-- A wealth of development tools make you enjoy coding out-of-box.
+- A wealth of pre-installed development tools for an out-of-the-box coding experience:
   - [x] Go
   - [x] Node
   - [x] React